 8. Skincare and Toiletries

 While it’s tempting to throw everything in your bag, remember that you’re probably better off with a minimal yet efficient skincare routine.
 Pack the essentials, and keep travel-size containers to avoid carrying excess liquids.
+Keep this section simple in your travel packing checklist by sticking to multifunctional skincare items.

 •Tip: Consider solid versions of products (like bar soap) to save space and avoid any airport liquid restrictions.